Shraddhahade04/Bus-Reservation-System/README.md

 Execute the database creation queries in MySQL Workbench or any SQL terminal.
 2️⃣ Configure JDBC Connection-
 Update connectDB() with your MySQL username and password:
 Connection con = DriverManager.getConnection("jdbc:mysql://localhost:3306/reservationdb", "your_username", "your_password");
+3️⃣ Add Bus Seat Arrangement Image Path-
+In the code, update the path to the image you want to use for the bus seat layout:
+ImageIcon seatImage = new ImageIcon("C:/path/to/your/image.png");
-3️⃣ Run the Project-
+4️⃣ Run the Project-
 Compatible with VS Code, IntelliJ IDEA, Sublime Text, Notepad, or JDK Terminal: javac BusReservationSystem.java java BusReservationSystem